Neosperience/backpack/docs/source/modules/index.rst

    (preprocessing, model invocation, postprocessing), and send a selected subset of these metrics to AWS CloudWatch to monitor your application in real-time, and even create CloudWatch alarms if your app stops processing frames.
- - :ref:`skyline-readme` provides a framework to restream the processed video (annotated by your application) to media endpoints supported by `GStreamer`_.
+ - :ref:`skyline-readme` provides a framework to re-stream the processed video (annotated by your application) to media endpoints supported by `GStreamer`_.
 Two implementation of the abstract base class :class:`~backpack.skyline.SkyLine` is provided: